micmejia/bible-dump/AMPC/Judges/Judg 5.md

 Out of Ephraim they came down whose root is in Amalek, after you, Benjamin, with your kinsmen.
-Out of Machir came down commanders _and_ lawgivers, and out of Zebulun those who [^b]handle the pen _or_ stylus of the writer.
+Out of Machir came down commanders _and_ lawgivers, and out of Zebulun those who handle the pen _or_ stylus of the writer.